pavelgordon/babbel2anki-chrome-extension/README.md

   - ~~use pagination to fetch all words~~
  - ~~Button to manually sync(add to review html page)~~
  - ~~Checkbox to temporary disable auto-sync~~
+- Rethink AutoSync mechanism
-- Merging vocabularies(right now extension takes whole vocabulary from Babbel and sends it to Anki)
+- Merging vocabularies(right now extension takes  vocabulary from Babbel and sends it to Anki, even it was added before)
 - Better workflow for multiple decks
 - Extend to other learning web-sites(like Duolingo)
 - Custom Sync server